 I don't want to go to Toledo or Ann Arbor for medical care; I would rather go to Dayton.
 Can I get transportation for my medical care appointments through your office.

 Yes.
-We currently transport for medical care appointments Ann Arbor MI, Toledo, OH, Dayton OH, Lima OH, Columbus OH, and Marion, OH.
+We currently transport for medical care appointments Ann Arbor MI, Toledo, OH, Dayton OH, Lima OH, Columbus OH, Fort Wayne, IN, and Marion, OH.